CITY of ALBUQUERQUE

 WHEREAS, the City Charter assigns the responsibility of overseeing budgetary and financial operations to both the Mayor and the City Council, with the intent of ensuring consistency with the City's five-year goals and objectives; and

-WHEREAS, Article 11 of the City’s Code of Ordinances outlines the processes and responsibilities for preparing and reviewing the City’s operating budget, and regular updates are necessary to reflect best practices in public finance and governance; and
+WHEREAS, Chapter 2, Article 11 of the City’s Code of Ordinances outlines the processes and responsibilities for preparing and reviewing the City’s operating budget, and regular updates are necessary to reflect best practices in public finance and governance; and

 WHEREAS, the City of Albuquerque seeks to streamline and clarify the language of its budget ordinance, aligning it more closely with current practices and operational needs; and